katherinewadge-berrospi/Animal_detection_camera/README.md

 ### Data Collection

 The dataset is sourced from [Kaggle](https://www.kaggle.com/datasets/anthonytherrien/image-classification-64-classes-animal).
-Then, a fictitious user story where predictive analytics can be applied in a real project in the workplace was created.
 The dataset contains over 14 thousand images that was subdivided into 64 species, each species had their own folder.

 **Steps taken:**